 - Supporting and attending community events to promote oral health.

-- Hasn't started school
+- Haven't started school

-- Is covered by:
+- Or are covered by:

 - the Child Dental Benefits Schedule (Medicare);